laserpants/playground/blog/number_representation_part_1.md

 ### Counting the digits

-In a program implementation -- even though we could use the logarithm function to find the number of digits needed to represent a number -- a common approach is to simply divide the number by the radix until the quotient becomes zero.
+In a program implementation -- even though we could use the logarithm to find the number of digits needed to represent a number -- a common approach is to simply divide the number by the radix until the quotient becomes zero.
 For example, in C: